 How BTFL Works

-In 2011 BTFL became one of the first beneficiaries of the Government’s national tree planting campaign, The Big Tree Plant, which ran for 4 years until March 2015.
+In 2011 the BTFL Project became one of the first beneficiaries of the Government’s national tree planting campaign, The Big Tree Plant, which ran for 4 years until March 2015.

 All our tree planting projects take place on land owned by Birmingham City Council – public parks and open spaces.
 Each summer we work with the Council’s Parks Managers and Rangers, and Friends of Parks groups, to develop a list of tree planting projects across the city.

-Winter is the best time to plant trees (while they are dormant), and between November and March we work with our Council colleagues to organise the tree planting events at parks and open spaces all over Birmingham.
+Winter is the best time to plant trees (while they are dormant), so between November and March we work with our Council colleagues to deliver tree planting in parks and open spaces all over Birmingham.
 We are also helped by the Council’s grounds maintenance contractors, especially the Woodland Management Team.
 We involve local volunteers, particularly schoolchildren and Friends Groups, to help to plant the trees.

 We also encourage local businesses to sponsor tree planting and volunteer to take part in planting trees too.